 - Dividend reinvestment allows you to increase your exposure to good stocks.
 Successful value investors buy companies that pay dividends and reinvest those dividends in the same or similar stocks.

 - Dividends help to cushion decreases in a stock price.
-If a high dividend paying stock declines a few percent during a stock downturn, the dividends could more than offset that loss.
+If a high dividend paying stock declines a few percents during a stock downturn, the dividends could more than offset that loss.

 Dividends and Value Investing

-Typically, there is a trade-off between high growth stocks that pay investors through stock market-beating returns and value stocks that pay investors through both stock appreciation and dividends.
+Typically, there is a trade-off between high growth stocks that pay investors through stock market-beating returns and value stocks that pay investors for both stock appreciation and dividends.

 The technology stalwart IBM is a good example of the traditional dividend paying stock.
 IBM has paid a dividend since 1972.
 Its current dividend yield is an attractive 3.72%.
 On today’s share price of $134.57, that translates to a payout of about $5.20 per share.
 IBM’s dividend has been growing for 15 years.
 With the exception of a few bumps, including some flat to down years in the early 2000s, IBM’s dividend yield has steadily increased.